The Ozark Mountain Daredevils: 1980s

-In 1985 the band followed singer/drummer Larry Lee to Nashville to record a new album produced by Wendy Waldman that, like their 1980 Columbia release, utilized session players.
+The following year, the band followed Lee to Nashville to record a new album produced by Wendy Waldman that, like their 1980 Columbia release, utilized session players.
 Lee briefly rejoined for this album but there was no interest at all from any of the labels in Nashville in the project.
 A small French company, Dixiefrog Records, eventually picked up the record and it was released in France as Heart of the Country in 1987.
 Many of the same songs were released in England in 1989 as Modern History on the Conifer label.

-In the meantime, the Daredevils continued on with Morells guitarist Don Clinton Thompson in 1985 after Chowning left yet again during the recording of the aforementioned Nashville album in 1985.
+In the meantime, the Daredevils continued on with The Morells guitarist Don Clinton Thompson joining in the spring of 1986 after Chowning left yet again after the aforementioned Nashville album had initially failed to land them a new contract.